Best Regional Foods in the U.S.

-Across the U.S., you'll find amazing dishes that have remained proudly regional, never really taking off outside their specific geographic area.
+Many amazing dishes across the United States have remained proudly regional.
+They've never really taken off outside their specific geographic area.

-Never tried an ice-cream potato?
+Ever tried an ice cream potato?
 That's probably because you're not from Boise, Idaho.
 Not sure what King Cake is?
-You've likely never been to New Orleans.
-Think putting peanuts in a Coke can is just-plain weird?
+You likely haven't been to New Orleans.
+Think putting peanuts in a Coke is weird?
 Then you're clearly not from the South.

-We've rounded up 20 examples of American regional foods and preparation styles that are totally unique to where they're from — and absolutely worth trying.
+These are the best American regional foods and preparation styles, ranked from good to mind-blowingly delicious.
+The dishes are totally unique to where they're from and absolutely worth trying.

 Buffalo, New York may be best known for its wings, but it’s also home to another, far more local food: beef on weck.